sdbeng/sdbeng/README.md

 ### Hi there 👋

-** 08-2021: Hey there!
-Hope you're having a happy Summer.
-I've decided to learn(and hack) more with open source software.
-Currently working on CLI apps with NodeJS and trying to automate some tasks and access resources in a different way.
+** 08-2021: Hi everybody!
+It's the beggining of a new season, happy fall!.

 Good News!!!
-I've started Concord Bootcamp meetup!
-We will start our Wednesday meetings on 7-28-2021, check out my linkedin profile and come join us!! 🙌
+I while ago I started Concord Bootcamp meetup.
+Started meetings on 7-28-2021, then I had to move up to a different day due to a FS project.
+Go ahead, check out my linkedin profile, and come join us!!
+It's great to build and serve our own communities and share our knowledge  🙌

 ** 03-2021: WIP on a nextjs e-commerce application 📐